Sleeping without a pillow is not necessarily bad, but it can be. It depends on your sleeping position and personal comfort.

 If you’re a side or back sleeper, pillowless sleeping probably won’t help with your spinal alignment.
 In fact, it has the potential to cause hurt.

 Proper sleep posture is important to prevent neck and shoulder musculoskeletal pain.
-Abandoning your pillow and aligned sleep posture can cause or worsen neck pain.
-Especially if you’re a back or side sleeper, the lack of a pillow can cause your neck to overextend or crane.
-This can cause anything from aches to tension headaches.
+Abandoning your pillow and aligned sleep posture can cause or worsen neck pain.5 Especially if you’re a back or side sleeper, the lack of a pillow can cause your neck muscles to overextend or crane.
+This can cause anything from a sore neck to tension headaches.6

 When you discard your pillow, you may be tempted to sleep on your arm instead.
 However, your head weighs around 10 pounds (about the size of a medium bowling ball) — so you run the risk of waking up with numb arms or stiff shoulders from supporting it all night.

 A pillow elevates your head slightly above your body at night, allowing for an open, unobstructed airway.
 Getting rid of your pillow may cause your head to sink into your mattress and make breathing harder.
-For those with sleep apnea, elevating the head slightly can help promote better sleep.
+For those with sleep apnea, elevating the head slightly can help promote better sleep.7 Learn more about the best sleeping position for sleep apnea.

 Due to the potential drawbacks above, not everyone should ditch their pillow.
 Here’s who should keep a plush headrest as an essential part of their bed.